-Dates of Phoenix dactylifera and Phoenix sylvestris are the ones found in produce markets; those of other species don’t have as much edible flesh.
+Dates of P. dactylifera and P. sylvestris are the ones found in produce markets; those of other species don’t have as much edible flesh.
 Date palms hybridize freely, so buy these trees from a reliable nursery that knows the seed or plant source.Phoenix roebelenii

 Native to Laos.
-This small, slow, single-trunked palm grows 6 to 10 ft. high.
-Fine-textured, curving leaves form a dense crown 6 to 8 ft. across.
+This small, single-trunked palm grows slowly to 6–10 ft. tall.
+Fine-textured, curving leaves form a dense crown 6–8 ft. across.
 Good in groves or as a potted plant.
 Full sun or partial shade.
 Indoors, provide bright indirect light.
-Foliage browns at around 26°F/-3°C but recovers rapidly in spring.
+Foliage browns at around 26°F/–3°C but recovers rapidly in spring.

 Native to Laos.
-This small, slow, single-trunked palm grows 6 to 10 ft. high.
-Fine-textured, curving l...
+This small, single-trunked palm grows slowly to 6–10 ft. tall.
+Fine-textured, cu...